 Since man first learned to harness the power of fire, we’ve been using it to transform our foods.
 And this transformation has not only helped us to advance the culinary arts, it has helped us to advance as a species.

-Even in tropical regions with lush with vegetation, it is estimated that humans have been cooking our foods for at least 200,000 years.
+Even in tropical regions with lush vegetation, it is estimated that humans have been cooking our foods for at least 200,000 years.

 However, despite our long and beneficial history of transforming our food through cooking, certain circles believe that a “raw food diet” is the best diet for human health.
 Proponents of raw foods claim that “going raw” promotes weight loss, makes you look younger, improves detoxification and fights disease.